theCreedo/jekyll-now/about.md

 Thanks for stopping by and checking out my blog.
 Hope to hear from you soon!

-Passions: Jesus, Software Development, Hackathons, Reading Blogs, Manga, Newsletters, Food
+**Passions:** Jesus, Software Development, Hackathons, Reading Blogs, Teaching, Manga, Newsletters, Food

 ### Recommended Newsletters: